facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

 optimizer: nevergrad
 ```

-#### Defining the parameters
+## Defining the parameters

-In this example, we set the range of...
-TODO

-#### About integers and floats
+The plugin can use 3 types of parameters:

+### Choices

+Choices are defined with **comma-separated values** in the command-line (`db=mnist,cifar` or `batch_size=4,8,12,16`) or with a list in a config file.

+**Note:** sequences of increasing scalars are treated as a special case, easier to solve.
+Make sure to specify it this way when possible.

+### Scalars
+Scalars can be defined:

+- through a commandline override with **`:`-separated values** for linearly distributed values between 2 bounds (eg.: `dropout=0.0:1.0`)
+  or **`:log:`-separated values** for log-distributed values between 2 positive bounds (eg.: `lr=0.001:log:1.0`).

-One important thing to note is how float and integers are interpreted in the command-line.
-When at least one of variable bounds is a float then the parameter is considered to be a float and be continuous.
+  **Beware:** when at least one of variable bounds is a float then the parameter is considered to be a float and be continuous. $
   On the other end, when both the bounds are set to integers, the variable becomes a discrete integer scalar.
   Optimizing with continuous variables is easier so favor floats over integers when it makes sense.

+- through a config files, with fields:
+  - `init`: optional initial value
+  - `lower` : optional lower bound
+  - `upper`: optional upper bound
+  - `log`: set to `true` for log distributed values
+  - `step`: optional step size for looking for better parameters.
+In linear mode this is an additive step, in logarithmic mode it
+    is multiplicative.
+  - `integers`: set to `true` for integers (favor floats over integers whenever possible)

+  Providing only `lower` and `upper` bound will set the initial value to the middle of the range, and the step to a sixth of the range.

+**Note**: unbounded variables are only available through a config file.

+### Custom parameter

+You can use the full scope of [Nevergrad parametrization](https://facebookresearch.github.io/nevergrad/parametrization.html) by using a string defining a nevergrad parameter which will be evaluated at runtime
+(eg.: `lr=Log(lower=0.001, upper=0.1)`).
+While providing greater flexibility, this comes at the cost of robustness, so avoid it whenever possible.